jmichit/data_engineering/MVP.md

 ## Data updates

-Cron job will update the existing tickers after market close.
+Cron job will update the existing tickers after market close and update the signals.